jyhong836/jyhong.gitlab.io/content/publication/2023finetune_privacy/index.md

 ---
-title: "Shake to Leak: Amplifying the Generative Privacy Risk through Fine-tuning"
+title: "Shake to Leak: Fine-tuning Diffusion Models Can Amplify the Generative Privacy Risk"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here